IvanGavrilov777/terraform-azure-vm/README.md

 The purpose of this module is to deploy VM resources in Azure, using Terraform AzureRM provider

 ## Explanation
-Module is deploying resources needed for Azure Linux VM.
+Module is deploying resources needed for Azure Linux VM with installed nginx through cloudinit.

 ## Requirements
 * Azure access